Open Mobile Terminal Platform: Activities

 OMTP recommendations have hugely helped to standardise mobile operator terminal requirements, and its work has gone towards helping to defragment and deoptionalise operators' recommendations.
 OMTP's focus was on gathering and driving mobile terminal requirements, and publishing their findings in their Recommendations.
 OMTP was technology neutral, with its recommendations intended for deployment across the range of technology platforms, operating systems (OS) and middleware layers.

 OMTP is perhaps best known for its work in the field of mobile security, but its work encompassed the full range of mobile device capabilities.
 OMTP published recommendations in 2007 and early 2008 on areas such as Positioning Enablers, Advanced Device Management, IMS and Mobile VoIP.
 Later, the Advanced Trusted Environment: OMTP TR1 and its supporting document, 'Security Threats on Embedded Consumer Devices' were released, with the endorsement of the UK Home Secretary, Jacqui Smith.

 OMTP also published requirements document addressing support for advanced SIM cards.
-This document defines also advanced profiles for Smart Card Web Server, High Speed Protocol, Mobile TV and Contactless.
+This document also defines advanced profiles for Smart Card Web Server, High Speed Protocol, Mobile TV and Contactless.

 OMTP has also made significant progress in getting support for the use of micro-USB as a standard connector for data and power.
 A full list of their recommendations can be found at GSMA.com.